Defensive Publication as an Intellectual Property Protection Method

 woman works from home

-Blockchain and Intellectual Property Rights Protection Technology
+Blockchain Technology for Intellectual Property Rights Protection

 Protect your documents